-- 9.1 The lighting system of dangerous spaces and areas is to be divided between at least two branch circuits and is to be supplied from different switchboards. - 9.2 Switches and protective devices of the lighting system of dangerous spaces and areas are to be located outside the dangerous spaces and areas and interrupt all phases. - 9.3 Lighting fittings of dangerous spaces and areas are to have pressurized enclosures (Exp) or are to be of flameproof type (Exd).
+- 9.1 The lighting system of dangerous spaces and areas shall be divided between at least two branch circuits and shall be supplied from different switchboards. - 9.2 Switches and protective devices of the lighting system of dangerous spaces and areas shall be located outside the dangerous spaces and areas and interrupt all phases. - 9.3 Lighting fittings of dangerous spaces and areas shall have pressurized enclosures (Exp) or shall be of flameproof type (Exd).